juseljuk/bobchestrate-workshop/advanced/part1-langgraph/README.md

 ### Get a Groq API key (free, no credit card)

 This section uses Groq's free inference tier.
 Groq provides **free API access** — no credit card required.
+If you did the Part 0: Setup & Environment, you should have the key already.
+If you do not have it, follow the instructions to get yours.

 **Create your key:**